How Much Can You Save With an Electric Moped?

 How Much is Electric Moped Insurance?

 Insurance costs for electric mopeds are very affordable, certainly when compared to car insurance premiums, for example.
-Of course, it depends on the underlying market conditions and where you happen to live.
+Of course, it depends on the underlying market conditions and where you live.

 A brand new electric moped could easily be insured for as little as £240 per annum, especially if you can park it off-street at night.
 Bear in mind that third-party insurance policies are cheaper than fully comprehensive ones and that setting your excess higher will also bring the cost down.